silkjs/tedis/README.md

 ### What is tedis

-Tedis write with typescript, it's the client of redis for nodejs, support asycn with ts and commonjs
+Tedis write with typescript, it's the client of redis for nodejs, support async with ts and commonjs

 ### Installation